James Peck (pacifist): Freedom Rides and Civil Rights Activism: 1960s-1970s

 The Freedom Ride was Peck's most famous action, resulting in him gaining popularity as a white civil rights hero.
 He traveled around the nation representing CORE in speeches, and gained even more attention for the Movement on June 5, when he confronted former President Truman about his recent remarks denouncing the Freedom Riders, making Truman seem behind the times in racial justice.
 At Peck's suggestion, a Route 40 Freedom Ride project was launched by CORE in December 1961, resulting in half the restaurants desegregating along Route 40 in Baltimore.
 Peck was arrested along with 14 others after attempting to integrate a restaurant.

-In May 1962, after he published his famous book "Freedom Ride," Peck was one of the main leaders for the Project Baltimore campaign, which led to more restaurants desegregating.
-That summer, Peck was one of the leaders for the Freedom Highways campaign, which sought to integrate highway restaurants in North Carolina.
+In May 1962, after he published his book "Freedom Ride," Peck was one of the main leaders for the Project Baltimore campaign, which led to more restaurants desegregating.
+That summer, Peck was one of the leaders of the Freedom Highways campaign, which sought to integrate highway restaurants in North Carolina.

 Following the Freedom Rides, Peck became good friends with William Lewis Moore, a white civil rights worker who became a martyr for the movement after he was shot and killed in the south during his solo Freedom March in the spring of 1963.
-When Moore was killed, Peck delivered the eulogy at his funeral, and then gave the opening speech on May 19, when several dozen activists continued the march from where Moore was shot down.
+When Moore was killed, Peck delivered the eulogy at his funeral.
+Peck gave the opening speech on May 19, when several dozen activists continued the march from where Moore was shot down.
 After the walkers were arrested and taken to jail, Peck and others marched to the jail singing Freedom songs.

 On August 2, 1963, Peck was one of 30 people arrested for performing a sit-down in the street, while protesting the discriminatory state policies for the construction of the Downstate Medical Center in Brooklyn.
-On October 20, Peck spoke about the racist policies in front of 700 demonstrators at a NYC rally.
-On August 28, 1963, Peck proudly represented CORE at the March on Washington for Jobs and Freedom, which over 250,000 persons attended.
-On December 7, Peck traveled to the newest Levittown in Bowie, Maryland, to picket the discriminatory housing policies.
+On October 20, Peck spoke about the racist policies in front of 700 demonstrators at a New York City rally.
+Peck took part in the August 28, 1963 March on Washington for Jobs and Freedom, which over 250,000 persons attended, on behalf of CORE.

+On December 7, Peck traveled to the newest Levittown in Bowie, Maryland, to picket discriminatory housing policies.
 On April 22, 1964, Peck was one of the leaders for CORE's campaign at the opening day of New York's World Fair, protesting the discriminatory policies held by most companies sponsoring the Fair.
-More than 300 demonstrators were arrested on the Fair's opening day, including Peck, CORE leader James Farmer, Bayard Rustin and Michael Harrington.
+More than 300 demonstrators were arrested on the Fair's opening day, including CORE leader James Farmer, Bayard Rustin, Michael Harrington and Peck.